 - fresh cracked pepper

 - Preheat oven to 350 degrees.
 Spread tostada shells out on a baking sheet in a single layer.
-Bake them for about 2-3 minutes just to warm them through.
+Bake them for about 3-4 minutes just to warm them through.
 You can do this while you are prepping the beans and eggs for the tostada.
 Just be sure to set a timer so they don’t get too crispy!

 - Turn heat to low and use a potato masher to mash beans.
 Mash until about half are mashed and half are still whole.
 Turn heat off, but leave pan on the burner to stay warm while you prepare the other components of the dish.